contiv/contiv.github.io/websrc/source/documents/storage/architecture.md

 "volplugin", despite the name, is actually a suite of components:

-`volmaster` is the master process.
-It exists to coordinate the volplugins in a way that safely manages container volumes.
+`apiserver` is the api service process.
+It exists to give `volcli` a way to coordinate with the cluster at large.
 It talks to `etcd` to keep its state.

-`volplugin` is the slave process.
-It exists to bridge the state management between `volmaster` and `docker`, and to mount volumes on specific hosts.
+`volplugin` is the plugin process.
+It manages the lifecycle of mounts on specific hosts, and manages the local operations for CRUD and runtime parameter management.

-`volcli` is a utility for managing `volmaster`'s data.
-It makes both REST calls into the volmaster and additionally can write directly to etcd.
+`volcli` is a utility for managing `apiserver`'s data.
+It makes both REST calls into the apiserver and additionally can write directly to etcd.

 ### Organizational Architecture

-`volmaster` is completely stateless, and can be run multi-host for redundancy.
-`volmaster` needs both root permissions, and capability to manipulate RBD images with the `rbd` tool.
+`apiserver` will need to be contacted by volcli and lives anywhere it can reach etcd.

 `volsupervisor` handles scheduled and supervised tasks such as snapshotting.
 It may only be deployed on one host at a time.